 True wellness involves balance in many areas of an individuals health.
 This chiropractic practice focuses mainly on the nervous system, however there are many other systems such as the digestive, cardiovascular, immune, and nueromusculskeletal systems.
-Dr. Frank L Grayson has put together an all-star team of our favorite wellness providers.
+Dr. Phillip Tokarz has put together an all-star team of our favorite wellness providers.
 We've worked hand-in-hand with some team members while others come highly recommended.
 Feel free to scout out the best players you can find, interview them and make sure that they can provide you what you need to help you create and support your wellness lifestyle.

 Acupuncturist, Dr. Michael Chen: